-American Gold Eagles – The Most Popular Gold Bullion Coin in the United States
+American Gold Eagles: The Most Popular U.S. Gold Bullion Coin

 The American Gold Eagle minted by the United States Mint is one of the world’s most popular choices when investors and savers buy gold bullion coins.
 The Gold Eagle is produced in four weights which contain 1 troy oz of gold, ½ troy oz of gold, ¼ troy oz of gold and 1/10 troy oz of gold, respectively.

 With their iconic imagery of Liberty and the American Eagle, Gold Eagle bullion coins embody the American ideals and values of freedom, independence and strength, and are instantly recognizable in gold markets around the world.